-One of the Dolphin Discovery Centre’s favourite displays is of the baby Port Jackson Sharks, with their distinct markings they are a popular shark to see in our south coast waters.
+One of the Dolphin Discovery Centre's favourite displays is of the Port Jackson Shark.
+With its distinct markings they are a popular shark to see in our south coast waters.

 Another attraction is seeing how our rehabilitated turtles are faring.
-The Dolphin Discovery Centre turtle rehabilitation program is overseen by the Department of Environment & Conservation.
+The Dolphin Discovery Centre turtle rehabilitation program is overseen by the Department of Parks and Wildlife.
 Often one will get washed up on the beach after a storm and is in need of a little assistance in recovering from their adventures.
-Our current resident is Squirt who is a rescued Loggerhead Turtle found stranded on a Cheynes Beach east of Albany with an injured front left flipper.
 The turtles are weighed and measured weekly and the data is recorded to measure their well being.
 Most marine turtle species are endangered so the work being done to rescue these little guys is really important.

 Big or small there is a wealth of information that our volunteers can impart.
 In turn they would love to learn about your own travels.